Mexico · duration itinerary

 Insider tips

-- ◆Mexico City is at a high altitude; take it easy on your first day and stay hydrated.
+- ◆Mexico City is at high altitude; take it easy on your first day and stay hydrated.

-- ◆Learn a few basic Spanish phrases; while English is spoken in tourist areas, locals appreciate the effort.
+- ◆Learn a few basic Spanish phrases; while many in tourist areas speak English, locals appreciate the effort.

 Packing highlights